GudbjorgVidja/TakeAway/README.md

 ## Design patterns

 The Observer pattern is used, by implementing listeners and bindings.
+An observable is the value that is being watched, while an observer changes with the observable

 - In GreidslaController:
     - A listener, the observer is veitingarList in Karfa, and the observed is a method to make a